-After being advised to avoid all non-essential contact with others on the 16th March, the UK government fully imposed the lockdown on Monday, March 23rd.
-The Republic of Ireland saw the closing of schools, colleges, childcare facilities, gatherings, etc., on the 12th of March, and St Patrick’s day (17th March) was subsequently canceled.
+After being advised to avoid all non-essential contact with others on the 16th March, 2020, the UK government fully imposed the lockdown on Monday, March 23rd.
+The Republic of Ireland saw the closing of schools, colleges, childcare facilities, gatherings, etc., on the 12th of March, and St Patrick’s day (17th March) was subsequently cancelled.
 For the Republic of Ireland, full lockdown ensued on Friday, March 27th.

 Being the keen socialites that the Hurree team are, our St Patrick’s Day celebrations were held on Friday 13th March.
 Little did we know, it was to be the ‘last hurrah’ for some time.

 Following-suit with the Republic, the Hurree team officially left the office on Friday 13th March.
 Spooky.
 As a company, Hurree has always offered employees flexible working hours with the option to work from home, but remote working had never been a consideration for the long term.

 As the old saying goes, teamwork makes the dream work.
 Which, in our minds, holds a lot of truth.
 But high-functioning teamwork is a lot more difficult to achieve when the only communication you have with your colleagues is remote and digital.
 Of course, we utilise channels such as Slack, WhatsApp and Google Hangouts, but it’s just not the same as physically being in the office.
 And it can be difficult to maintain productivity, motivation, and gusto, in times that are as ambiguous and unpredictable as these.

 For the team, communication is key; each morning we partake in a daily standup meeting.
 The aim of this is to ensure that everyone knows what they’re doing; allowing for self-structure, monitoring progress and status, and also to keep each department in the loop with one another.